nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

 ## High-Level Flow: Scores to Profit

-Below is a **Mermaid.js** diagram (oriented **top-to-bottom**) illustrating how raw data (features and labels) are processed by a predictive model, which then outputs “scores.”
+Below is a diagram illustrating how raw data (features and labels) are processed by a predictive model, which then outputs “scores.”
 Qlib’s strategies use these scores to generate trades, and finally we evaluate profits in backtests.
-The diagram includes a styling approach compatible with both **dark mode** and **light mode**.

 ```mermaid
 flowchart TD